lastlockedroom/lastlockedroom.github.io/_posts/2024-05-31-bunraku-noir.md

 On the whole, I'd say it was good for me.
 Change of scenery was good.
 Hanging out with co-workers was good.
 Food was good.

 As I mentioned in one of my earlier posts, the past few weeks haven't been the greatest.
 Nothing outwardly *bad* happened -- some stuff was bad, sure, but nothing that should've affected by the way it did.
 Stepping away from everything and keeping myself busy gave me some perspective.
+Reset me a little.
+It didn't solve all my problems -- it didn't solve any of them, really -- but it never could've done that.

 My problem is that it's too easy for me to get tangled up in my own thoughts.
 I keep trying to tell a story -- my own and those of the people around me -- and make sense of it.
 Instead of assigning meaning to events, I keep trying to give meaning to the story itself.
 The more I think, the more I lose myself in the act of thinking itself.